Reputation is entirely optional

 What is reputation?

-Reputation is a rough measurement of how much the community trusts you. it is earned by getting positive feedback (as upvotes) from other community members on comments you post and articles you write that got picked up by our feed.
+Reputation is how we measure how much the community trusts you.
+It is earned by receiving positive feedback (such as upvotes) from other community members on comments you post and posts you write that are picked up by our feed.

-The more reputation you earn, the more privileges you will gain, and the more tools you'll have access to on daily.dev.
+The more reputation you earn, the more privileges you will gain and the more tools you'll have access to on daily.dev.
 That is intentional.
 We don’t run this site; the community does!
-Although specific privileges are not announced yet, we encourage you to start build your reputation on the platform, as your points are publicly visible on your profile.
+Although specific privileges have not been announced yet, we encourage you to start building your reputation on the platform, as your points are publicly visible on your profile.

 How do I earn reputation points?

 On 24th April 2022 we changed the way we calculated your reputation, the table below explains how we calculate your score currently (and the old scores for reference):

 |Reputation Area||Old Scoring||New Scoring|